syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ![](ToolTip_images/ToolTip_img4.jpeg)

+N> The ToolTip will not be enabled for a cell if the `CellTipText` property of the cell is empty.

 ## Removing ToolTip

 The ToolTip for the cell can be removed by using the [ResetCellTipText](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~ResetCellTipText.html) method.
 It will reset the `CellTipText` property to the default values.